Christian monasticism before 451: Spread

 In Jerusalem and its neighbourhood there were numerous monasteries at a very early date.
 There was the monastery on the Mount of Olives, from which Palladius went forth on his tour of the Egyptian monasteries; there were two monasteries for women in Jerusalem, built by Melania and her granddaughter Melania the Younger respectively.
 At Bethlehem, St. Paula founded three monasteries for women and one for men about 387.
 There was, besides, in Bethlehem the monastery where Cassian some years before began his religious life.
 The Lauras, which were very numerous, formed a conspicuous feature in Palestinian monasticism.
 The first appears to have been founded before 334 by St. Chariton at Pharan, a few miles from Jerusalem; later on two more were founded by the same saint at Jericho and at Suca.

 St. Euthymius (473) founded another celebrated one in the Kidron Valley.
-Near Jericho was the laura ruled over by St. Gerasimus (475).
+Near Jericho was the lavra ruled over by St. Gerasimus (475).
 Some details concerning the rules of this laura have been preserved in a very ancient Life of St. Euthymius.
 It consisted of a cenobium where the cenobitic life was practised by novices and others less proficient.
 There were also seventy cells for solitaries.
 Five days in the week these latter lived and worked alone in their cells.
 On Saturday they brought their work to the cenobium, where, after receiving Holy Communion on Sundays, they partook of some cooked food and a little wine.
 The rest of the week their fare was bread, dates and water.
 When some of them asked to be allowed to heat some water, that they might cook some food and to have a lamp to read by, they were told that if they wished to live thus they had better take up their abode in the cenobium (Acta Sanctorum., March 1, 386,87).